garabik/stupydcache/README.md

-This is a simple on-disk cache for Python objects mimicking dict interface.
+This is a simple on-disk compressed cache for Python objects mimicking dict interface.

 Sample usage: